 My lovely wife – “What??
 We’ve only been here half an hour!”

 Turns out tall, attractive lawyer Carolyn was the head of one of the biggest law firms in the known universe.

 We were at a cocktail party in Shane’s magnificent house on the water with twenty others.
 Hanging with the rich and powerful.
 Sophisticated waiters buzzed amongst us with fancy cocktails, bubbly and truly amazing food.
 Shane’s a BIG-TIME lawyer, so the event was highly lawyer-permeated.
 Lots of very clever people everywhere, but I was feeling pretty cluey because it was so stinking hot on the verandah in the mid-Summer afternoon, that everybody had to put on sunscreen, and I was the only one not wearing a suit!

-About two hours later it started to rain so nearly everybody moved inside.
+About two hours later it started to rain on and off, so nearly everybody moved inside.
 I was full of champagne, Hemingway Daiquiri’s and beer and thought it would be a good time to rejoin the lawyers to smooth things over, as I’d discovered Carolyn was actually Shane’s boss.
 I was going to bury the old hatchet.

 The four sycophants and Carolyn were still standing in exactly the same positions as when I left them two hours previously.
 I quietly wondered with a chuckle if the warden allowed them toilet breaks.

 Me – “You’re all still standing in exactly the same positions as when I left two hours ago… Does the warden allow you toilet breaks?”
 Damn.
-I said it out loud.

 Lawyer Carolyn – “What exactly do you do??
 Apart from dressing inappropriately!?”